Status: Draft

 There are very different security use cases for file transfer:

 Both public and private transfers are intended to support arbitrary chains of pumps between source and consumer.
-The cases depend on routing of notification messages and log messages.
+The cases depend on routing of notification messages and report messages.

 Note